Affu07/Heatlthcare-Chatbot-using-AI/README.md

 This application empowers users with preliminary health assessments, promotes proactive healthcare, and bridges the gap between digital tools and traditional medical services.

+Note: To access the full dataset or large files associated with this project, please download the repository as a ZIP file from GitHub.
+Navigate to the project page, click the green "Code" button, and select "Download ZIP".
+Extract the files locally to access all resources.